 Jennifer joined Watsi on May 5th, 2016.
 Five years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jennifer's most recent donation supported Yves, a young worker from Haiti, to fund cardiac surgery to replace his damaged heart valve.
+Jennifer's most recent donation supported Chit Htun, a 21-year-old man from Burma, to fund surgery to place a shunt for his hydrocephalus condition.

 Jennifer has funded healthcare for 78 patients in 12 countries.